-- 1. Means of entry.
+- Means of entry.
 The Tournament Committee determines the means of entering the tournament, which may be by its own entry form, by a standard entry form, or by electronic means, unless an applicable National, sectional, or district regulation specifies the entry form. - Entry form.
-Before entries open, the Tournament Committee shall place the following information on its entry form and its website: - The specific events and the eligibility requirements; - The specific limit, if any, on the size of the draws; - The process for selecting players: - The locations and dates of play (including rain dates, if any); - The sanctioning bodies: - The entry fee: - The draw formats and whether any consolation is mandatory; - The time and place of the draw: - The match format for the main draw, consolation, and doubles; - When applicable, a statement specifying the method of seeding used; - When applicable, a statement of the type of Match Tiebreak used in lieu of the deciding final set; - The entry deadline (the date by which entries must be received by the Tournament Committee): - The mailing or electronic address where the entry form should be sent; - Any clothing or shoe restrictions; - The time and place of any player meeting and how to notify the tournament if a player is unable to attend: - The ball type (brand name not required) that will be used; - The number of balls for play and the ball-change policy; - The type of court surface; and - When applicable, a statement that the tournament will play Red, Orange, or Green Ball Tennis (including the specific court dimensions, ball type, and racket size allowed).
+Before entries open, the Tournament Committee shall place the following information on its entry form and its website: - The specific events and the eligibility requirements; - The specific limit, if any, on the size of the draws; - The process for selecting players; - The locations and dates of play (including rain dates, if any); - The sanctioning bodies; - The entry fee; - The draw formats and whether any consolation is mandatory; - The time and place of the draw; - The match format for the main draw, consolation, and doubles; - When applicable, a statement specifying the method of seeding used; - When applicable, a statement of the type of Match Tiebreak used in lieu of the deciding final set; - The entry deadline (the date by which entries must be received by the Tournament Committee); - If applicable, a statement that the Tournament Director has been authorized to serve in the dual role of Referee; - If applicable, a statement that the Referee has not been certified by the USTA; - The mailing or electronic address where the entry form should be sent; - Any clothing or shoe restrictions; - The time and place of any player meeting and how to notify the tournament if a player is unable to attend; - The ball type (brand name not required) that will be used; - The number of balls for play and the ball-change policy; - The type of court surface; and - When applicable, a statement that the tournament will play Red, Orange, or Green Ball Tennis (including the specific court dimensions, ball type, and racket size allowed).